 Provides basic concepts of leadership and the essential skills required to become an effective leader/manager.
-The student will be provided the opportunity for personal development through exercises communication and leadership effectiveness.
-Other major topics include leadership styles, managing commitments, conflict resolution, emotional intelligence, team dynamics and business ethics.
-Objectives of the course are to understand leadership, know your own style and have a plan for developing your leadership.
+The student will be provided the opportunity for development through exercises communication and leadership effectiveness.
+Other major topics include leadership styles, managing conflict resolution. commitments, emotional intelligence, team dynamics and business ethics.
+Objectives of the course are to understand leadership. know your own style and have a plan for developing your leadership.